jakartaee/platform-tck/README.md

-:warning: The source repository doesn't contain the third party libraries and test archives, waiting for the approval.
+:warning: The source repository doesn't contain all the third party libraries, waiting for the approval.
 Here is the current plan -
 1) Obtain the necessary approval from Eclipse IP team for the third party archives and complete the source contribution process
 2) Create the CI/CD infrastructure to build TCK artifacts from the contributed